henrikrxn/henrikrxn.github.io/input/blog/Git-with-several-Github-accounts/index.md

 ---
-Title: "Configure Git to set username and e-mail based on working directory"
+Title: "Git: Let working dir determine Git user"
+Published: "2017-05-22"
+Updated: "2021-08-03"
+RedirectFrom:
+- Git-using-different-Github-accounts-based-on-folder/index.html
 titleForSlug: "Working directory determines Git user"
-published: "2017-05-22"
-updated: "2020-05-09"
-redirects:
-    - /Git-using-different-Github-accounts-based-on-folder/
 ---
 This post describes how to configure Git so that `user.name` and `user.email` change depending on the working directory.